Formatting Reference

 Multiple Image Layouts

-Our theme automatically arranges consecutive images in responsive grid layouts based on the number of images.
+This theme automatically arranges consecutive images in responsive grid layouts based on the number of images.
 Images can be placed together without empty lines between them to create these layouts.

 Two Images Side by Side